axelspringer/polymorphia/README.md

     MongoClient mongoClient = // either use spring auto configuration or create your own MongoClient instance with the above codecregistry

      // now simply write POJOs to the database or read from it
+    // many examples can be found in the tests

 ```
 In general your declared POJOs will need an empty default constructor, or a no-arg constructor (access level private will do).
 (Please feel free to add a mechanism to allow for control over entity instantiation)